volodymyrprokopyuk/kotlin-sdp/README.md

     - App/service should rely on OS process manager (systemd)
 1. **Disposability**.
 Maximize robustness with fast startup and graceful shutdown
-    - App/service should be disposable: can be started on stopped at a moment's notice that facilites fast elastic scaling and robust production deployments
+    - App/service should be disposable: can be started on stopped at a moment's notice that facilitates fast elastic scaling and robust production deployments
-    - App/service should minimiza startup time
+    - App/service should minimize startup time
     - App/service should shut down gracefully on SIGTERM:
-        - For HTTP cease listening, let curretn request to finish, and then exit
+        - For HTTP cease listening, let current request to finish, and then exit
         - For AMPQ return current idempotent job to a queue
 1. **Dev/prod parity**.
 Keep development, staging, and production as similar as possible
     - App/service delivery pipeline shout be completely automated and use CI/CD